wildpeaches/wildpeaches/src/_content/posts/2020-11-17-introduction-to-netLogo.md

 ![Observer command](/assets/img/netlogo-introduction/observer-command.svg)

-where you can enter single lines of code such as this one to show the speed of turtle #18.
+where you can enter single lines of code such as `show [speed] of turtle 18` one to show the speed of turtle #18.
 In the Command Center, you'll see the results.
 These commands may be entered even if the program is running.

 ![Command center](/assets/img/netlogo-introduction/command-center.svg)